janettelau/consumer_complaints/README.md

      1. Open the notebook file (complaints_notebook.ipynb) in VS code or Jupyter.
      2. Run the cells to perform the Analysis.
 3. Run the HTML file:
-    1. Right click on the HTML file (index.html) and click on "Open with Live Server".
+    1. Right-click on the HTML file (index.html) and click "Open with Live Server".
     2. Alternatively, open the HTML file (index.html) and press Alt + L followed by Alt + O.

 ## Group Members: